sparksammy/GEMS/README.md

 BUGS.md is for listing all the different bugs and their origins/source and status.

 NOTES.md is for listing everything we have learned so far.

+WSLHOWTO.MD is a tutorial on how to build and run GEMS in Windows.